orbs-network/nebula/private/orbs-private-blockchain.md

   If you have one set at `~/.ssh/id_rsa.pub` you're good to go!
   You can check this by running the following in your terminal:
   `$ cat ~/.ssh/id_rsa.pub`
+- *A clean, new AWS account with admin programmatic access.*
 - An AWS credentials profile set correctly:
   See more [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)
 - [Node.js](https://nodejs.org/en/) version 8 or above
+- Yarn package manager for Node.js

 ### Allocating IPs on Amazon